hashintel/hash/packages/hash/blocks/header/README.md

 ## Step two: write and build a component

-1. Change into the folder: `cd packages/hash/blocks/<name>`
+**All commands assume you're in your new block's folder.**

-2. Write a React component starting in `App.tsx`.
-To test it during development:
+Write a React component starting in `App.tsx`.

+Test it during development:
 - edit `src/webpack-dev-server.js` to give your component some props to test with
 - run the dev server with `yarn start`

-3. When finished, run `yarn build`, which:
+When finished, run `yarn build`, which:
 - Bundles the component, without React, into a single source file
 - Generates a JSON schema from the `AppProps` type representing the data interface with the block
 - Generates a `metadata.json` file which: